Hello! My name is Aliaksei Shchurko and I'm a developer. +)

 That's why we wanted almost everything to be developed in-house.
 And now we have a platform built with deep experience in the telematics backend solutions, both from a developer and system administrator point of view.
 Very flexible and very speedy => flespi platform.

 Of course, any product is nothing without the people behind it.
 I always believe that a good talented team is the most important part of the project, much more important than bright ideas or any kind of money.
 And our team is incredible in the knowledge and experience of telematics backend solutions.
-Looking back to Gurtam, we state our mission as to provide application developers on this market with the best technological and reliable backend undertaking everything related to telematics — data access, communication with devices, AI and neural network algorithms for event detection and processing, so that consumers of the flespi platform can focus on their main mission — a business application that processes telematics data and delivers a proprietary product.
+Looking back to Gurtam, we state our mission as to provide application developers in this market with the best technological and reliable backend undertaking everything related to telematics — data access, communication with devices, AI and neural network algorithms for event detection and processing, so that consumers of the flespi platform can focus on their main mission — a business application that processes telematics data and delivers a proprietary product.
 And I see no reason why we should fail =)

 Soon on the blog, I will publish several articles on the principle of architecture we are using and why we are doing it this way.
 Stay connected.